AntonioGargaro/Projects/Snowplow/README.md

 ### General Notes
 	Prior to this task I had never used Scala however I have used Object Orientated and Functional programming languages.
-	There was a slight learning curve to this task but from what I have accomplished so far has furthered my understanding of RESTful API's, working with frameworks and the Scala language.
+	There was a slight learning curve to this task but from what I have accomplished so far has furthered my understanding of RESTful API's, working with the [Play Framework](https://www.playframework.com/download). and the Scala language.
 	I have also learned that Google is my best friend.

+### File Locations
+The files I worked on for this task are at the following:
+- 	**Snowplow/conf/routes**
+-	**Snowplow/app/controllers/schemaController.scala**
+-	**Snowplow/app/models/schemaActions.scala**

+- **04/05/2018** -
+	Refined code to catch exceptions.
+Code tidy and commented.
+Updated README.md Is now fully functional.

 - **03/05/2018** -
 	Implemented validator fully.
 Just need to refine code and test fully.